Best Café

 Saturday11:30 am – 2:00 pm, 5:00 – 8:00 pm.

-While suggestions of a BYO venue might send alarm bells ringing for some in Dunedin, the Best Café, a Dunedin institution having been on the scene since 1932, is well worth a visit and perhaps a return to your student days.
+While suggestions of a BYO venue might send alarm bells ringing for some in Dunedin, Best Café is a Dunedin institution that has been on the scene since 1932 and is well worth a visit (and perhaps a return to your student days).

-Best Café has stood the test of time, and while it may not do anything especially out of the ordinary, what it does exemplifies that old saying that simple food done well is the best food.
+Best Café has undeniably stood the test of time.
+It exemplifies the old saying that simple food done well is the best food, serving some of the tastiest, freshest seafood in the country.
 It’s essentially a fish and chip restaurant straight out of the 1970s.
 Maybe even the 1950s.
 It doesn’t pretend to be anything else and it’s completely comfortable with the fact that it is kitsch.
-It’s all Formica table cloths, vinegar in glass bottles, blackboard menus and coloured chairs you would expect to be now gathering dust in an old country town hall.
+It’s all Formica tablecloths, vinegar in glass bottles, blackboard menus and coloured chairs that you wouldn't be surprised to find gathering dust in an old country town hall.

-There are shrimp cocktails and whitebait fritters and ice cream sundaes with pink wafer biscuits and chocolate fish.
-It’s really an ode to your childhood.
-But the fish and chips are the real winner.
-The fish is fresh.
-The chips are hand cut Agrias.
-And there’s free white bread and curled butter to get you going.
+There are shrimp cocktails, whitebait fritters and ice cream sundaes with pink wafer biscuits and chocolate fish.
+It’s an ode to childhood for many.
+But the fish and chips are the real winner: the fish is fresh, the chips are hand-cut Agrias, and there’s free white bread and curled butter to get you going.

-The drinks are cheap, but clearly bringing your own is the way to go – corkage is $5 for a bottle of wine and $1 per bottle of beer.
+The drink selection is well thought out, but many opt to bring their own – corkage is only $6 for a bottle of wine and $2 per bottle of beer.
 The lineup of empties from BYOs over the years is surely a testament to the venue’s popularity.

-Everything about the place is nostalgic and that’s what’s so charming about it, even if it is nothing flash.
+Everything about the place is nostalgic and that’s what’s so charming about it.

 Words by Abigail Egden & Photography by Naomi Haussmann